The NEBC is a club for playing backgammon, and encourages players of all abilities to come and check us out.

 Newcomers to backgammon and tournament play are especially welcome, and are always given a cornucopia of help when playing at the club.

 Please arrive at least 15 minutes early to ensure a place in the draw.
+Also, bring your own board.
+But if you don't have one, no problem, we'll have extras.

 Please liberally order food and drink, so that we remain valued patrons of the Dockside.